maximromanov/Kitabat_wRoutine/README.md

 - bibliography and citation styles;
 - automatic generation of desired formats (e.g., PDF, HTML, DOCX, etc.); PDF requires LaTeX engine to be installed on the machine.

-The entire wRoutine is based on *markdown*; you can learn all you need to know about it from the following two tutorials on the basic principles of [*markdown*](https://programminghistorian.org/en/lessons/getting-started-with-markdown) and [*sustainable academic writing*](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown).
+wRoutine is based on *markdown*; you can learn all you need to know about it from the following two tutorials on the basic principles of [*markdown*](https://programminghistorian.org/en/lessons/getting-started-with-markdown) and [*sustainable academic writing*](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown).

-# Requirements
+## Requirements

-The following software needs to be installed for the wRoutine to work and function properly.
+The following software must be installed for the wRoutine to work as intended.

-- `Atom` (<https://atom.io/>), a free, hackable text editor. wRoutine is written with this text editor in mind, but it can be used with other editors as well (some features will not be available though).
-Desirable packages and the overall configutation is describe below.
+- `Atom` (<https://atom.io/>), a free, hackable text editor. wRoutine is written with this text editor in mind, but it can be used with other editors as well (although some features will not be available).
+The overall configutation is describe below.
 - `Pandoc` (<https://pandoc.org/>) does all the conversion into different formats;
 - `LaTeX` is used by `Pandoc` to generate PDF files; `MiKTeX`, <https://miktex.org/>, is the easiest way to install and manage `LaTeX` on any machine.